 Gut Health

-Since Vitamin D is absorbed in the digestive tract, issues like IBS, Celiac disease, or chronic inflammation can hinder absorption.
-If you have gut issues, talk to your doctor about sublingual drops (which go under the tongue) or topical patches, as these bypass the digestive system.
+Because Vitamin D is absorbed via the digestive tract, conditions such as IBS, Celiac disease, or persistent inflammation can impede absorption.
+If you have digestive troubles, consult your physician about sublingual droplets (which are placed under the tongue) or topical patches, as these bypass the gut.

 Magnesium Deficiency

-This is a big one that people miss.
-Your body requires magnesium to convert Vitamin D into its active form.
-If you are low in magnesium (and most people are), your body keeps the Vitamin D stored and inactive.
+This is a significant factor that many overlook.
+Your body requires magnesium to convert Vitamin D into its active state.
+If you are deficient in magnesium (and the majority of people are), your body keeps the Vitamin D stored and ineffective.
 Consider adding a magnesium supplement or eating magnesium-rich foods like spinach, pumpkin seeds, and almonds.

 Stress

-High cortisol levels (the stress hormone) can interfere with Vitamin D receptors.
+Elevated cortisol levels (the stress hormone) can impede Vitamin D receptors.
 It’s a vicious cycle: stress causes shedding, shedding causes stress.
 Incorporating stress-reducing practices like meditation, walking, or just getting enough sleep is actually a critical part of your hair care regimen.

 The Timeline: When Will I See Results?